djanosik/Moon.Validation/README.md

 [![NuGet](https://img.shields.io/nuget/v/Moon.Validation.svg)](https://www.nuget.org/packages/Moon.Validation)

 Extensions for DataAnnotations and .NET (ASP.NET, DNX, WPF) validation frameworks.
 If you want to use this library, take a look at sample projects and / or source code.

+*(Scripts for client-side validation have not yet been pushed to this repository.
+Feel free to use scripts from version 3.\*.)*